Mchoge/Eldoret-website/README.md

-# this is a repository for storing my projects
+this is a repository for storing my projects
->front end web